SIM Only Deals Comparison: A newbie's guide

 - BT Mobile deals

 - Giffgaff deals

 - Vodafone deals

 - O2 deals

 - Lebara deals

 Generally speaking, SIM Only Deals are perfect if you already own the phone.
 Whether it's something flashy like an iPhone 13 or just something cheaper, it doesn't matter: SIM Only works for any phone.
 You will also receive different size SIM cards with your typical contract, including a Micro SIM, Nano SIM and so on.
 At least one of these will fit into your handset, so don't worry.

-Another great thing about SIM Only is that you can often get unlimited data allowances.
+Another great thing about a SIM Only Deal is that you can often get unlimited data allowances.
 Coupled with the short-term flexibility of the typical SIM Only contract (which can be as low as 30 days), there really are several compelling reasons to switch to SIM Only today.

 About that data allowance...

 In the UK, most Britons use around 4GB to 5GB per month through their smartphone.
 This is per person, not per household, so make sure that your contract has enough data allowance to get you through.
 Although it's possible to upgrade to a different contract to allow more data, it's generally best to get it right first time if you can.